 One question came to my mind before any other.
 “Is Zar all right?”
 I asked.

 “Yes, Orion.
 Other than some bruising, Zarbaxa was physically unharmed, but stricken with grief that she would never see you again.
-Between those tears of sorrow and the tears of joy she shed upon learning you were alive, she could have filled an ocean.
+Between those tears of sorrow and the tears of joy she shed upon learning you were alive, she could have turned the deserts of Alquabor lush and green.
 She is not here with me, but she is alive and well, and she is anxious to see you again.”

 A great weight lifted from my mind, and I could finally relax.
 I tried to imagine how Zar would react when she saw me like this, but my thoughts quickly reverted to the present situation.
 “What are you doing here?”